emmanuel39hanks/profile-update/README.md

 $ ng serve --open
 ```

-The frontend and backend should now be up and running correctly at localhost:4200 (for the frontend) and localhost:3000 (for the backend)
+The frontend and backend should now be up and running correctly at localhost:4200 (frontend) and localhost:3000 (backend)